strongloop/strongloop.com2/_posts/2001-05-04-information-for-blog-authors.md

 ---
 layout: post
-title: Information for Blog Authors
+title: Guidelines and Information for Blog Authors
 date: 2001-05-04
 author: C. Rand McKinney
 permalink: /strongblog/information-for-blog-authors/
 categories:
   - How-To
 ---
 This site now supports blogs authored in markdown format!
-This is a sample blog post that explains and demonstrates formatting and best practices for blog authors.
+This is a sample blog post that explains and demonstrates guidelines, formatting and best practices for blog authors.

 Blog post submissions should follow this github collaborative flow, which is essentially "submit via fork / clone / push / pull request.
 No branches." https://guides.github.com/activities/forking/